EESC-LabRoM/MoveitServoing/README.md

 # MoveIt ROS1 Workspace Setup

-This document provides instructions for setting up the MoveIt ROS1 workspace using Docker, which includes RealSense camera support, Intel MediaPipe, and Boston Dynamics Spot SDK.
+This document provides instructions for setting up the MoveIt ROS1 workspace using Docker, which includes RealSense camera support, MediaPipe, and Boston Dynamics Spot SDK.

 ## Prerequisites